why so terrible?

 The smell should have been a warning.
-It was as strong as they come, which is never a good sign when it comes to vodka.
-If your nose burns just from smelling the stuff, then don’t bother drinking it.
+It was intense, which is never a good sign when it comes to vodka.
+If your nose burns from smelling the stuff, then don’t bother drinking it.

 Now the price was awesome of course.
-I paid 896 Kazakh Tenge for 0,5 liters of this stuff, which translates to about 4,50€/700ml.
-A solid 10/10.
+I paid 896 Tenge for 0,5 liters of this stuff, which translates to about 4,50€ for 700ml.

 My advice: don’t buy this vodka.